 Almond Flour Banana Blueberry Muffins

-These Almond Flour Banana Blueberry Muffins are wholesome, nutritious and packed with banana and juicy blueberries.
-They come together in just one bowl, and there’s no refined sugar, dairy or gluten.
-They’re an easy, healthy meal prep breakfast!
+These Almond Flour Banana Blueberry Muffins are wholesome, naturally sweetened, and packed with banana and juicy blueberries.
+They’re made with almond flour, so they’re naturally gluten-free, grain-free, and dairy-free, and they come together in one bowl for an easy, healthy meal prep breakfast.

 I love baking up a batch of healthy muffins for meal prep breakfast, and the best part is that they double as a snack or sweet treat.

-My banana muffins and blueberry oatmeal muffins are two of my favorite options as they’re light, fluffy and packed with wholesome whole grains.
+My oat flour banana muffins and blueberry oatmeal muffins are two of my favorite options as they’re light, fluffy and packed with wholesome whole grains.

 Why you’ll love this recipe:

-- Almond flour banana muffins are fluffy, wholesome and studded with juicy blueberries.
+- Almond flour blueberry banana muffins are fluffy, wholesome, and studded with juicy blueberries.

 - The recipe comes together in one bowl in about 10 minutes.

-- They make a healthy meal prep breakfast and they’re freezer friendly.
+- They make a healthy meal prep breakfast, snack, or sweet treat, and they’re freezer-friendly.

 Recipe ingredients